Skip to content

 4. One or more members within the board of the company have responsibility for sustainability?

-The company has a sustainability committee chaired by the Chief Executive - Group Plantations, who sits on the Board of Directors.
+The company has an environment and sustainability committee chaired by the Chief Executive who sits on the board of directors.

 • P